KevAndrews/Milestone_Project_3/README.md

 # User Experience
 ## User stories
  -   ### First Time Visitor Goals
        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site and to contact the developer for more information.
+       2. As a First Time Visitor, I want to be able to easily navigate throughout the site.
        3. As a First Time Visitor, I want to easily be able to sign-up
-        4. As a First Time Visitor, I want to be able to search for games
  -   ### Returning or Frequent Visitor Goals
        1. As a Returning Visitor, I want to be able to log in.
        2. As a Returning Visitor, I want to be able to log out.
        3. As a Returning Visitor, I want to be able add a game.
        4. As a Returning Visitor, I want to be able edit a game I have added.
        5. As a Returning Visitor, I want to be able delete a game I have added.
        6. As a Returning Visitor, I want to be able add a review.
        7. As a Returning Visitor, I want to be able edit a review I have added.
        8. As a Returning Visitor, I want to be able delete a review I have added.
+ -   ### Frequent Administrator Goals
+       1. As a Frequent Administrator, I want to be able to see all reviews.
+       2. As a Frequent Administrator, I want to be able to see all games.
+       3. As a Frequent Administrator, I want to be able to see all users.
+       4. As a Frequent Administrator, I want to be able to edit all reviews.
+       5. As a Frequent Administrator, I want to be able to edit all games.
+       6. As a Frequent Administrator, I want to be able to edit all users.
+       7. As a Frequent Administrator, I want to be able to delete all reviews.
+       8. As a Frequent Administrator, I want to be able to delete all games.
-        9. As a Returning Visitor, I want to be able to delete my account.
+       9. As a Frequent Administrator, I want to be able to delete all users.

 ## Design